lgtm-migrator/ui-refresh-test/docs/adrs/0001-CRA-and-general-architecture.md

 *2021-10-19*

 <!-- Summary -->
 The new UI refresh needed basic decisions around infrastructure.
 Typescript/React was the framework desired.
-State management was also discussed; Redux was chosen due to it's focus on app-level state, and it's popularity.
+State management was also discussed; Redux was chosen due to its focus on app-level state, and its popularity.
 This ADR covers the architectural decisions made to support those frameworks.

 ## Authors <!-- GitHub Username(s) -->
 [@dauglyon](https://github.com/dauglyon)